 While we're on the subject of the ConvertKit team, I should also mention that they always have some cool webinars and different events to help subscribers grow your email list and get better email writing.

 4. Embed lead magnets in your blog posts

-If you’re someone who has a number of different freebies on your blog, you want to make sure they are everywhere on your site.
-The more they are seen, the more signups you can expect to get.
+If you're someone who has several different freebies on your blog, you want to make sure they are everywhere on your site.
+The more they are seen, the more sign-ups you can expect to get.

 It is super easy to embed forms on your site with ConvertKit.
 While most people put forms on their sidebars and the homepage of their websites, they often neglected to put forms on their blog posts.
-For example, with my free millennials book list I made sure that this form is embedded on every blog post I have my website.
+For example, with my free millennials book list, I made sure that this form is embedded in every blog post, I have my website.

 5. Use the ConvertKit landing pages

 I was a little late to the game when it came to landing pages on ConvertKit, but their landing pages means you can collect email addresses without even having a website.
 Many people know how important it is to have forms for your freebies on your homepage and sidebars, but not in the blog posts.
 You should have your forms here too to give your audience as many chances to sign up for your list.

 The video below shows you how to create a landing page for your freebie and how to embed it on your site.

 For the record, having a landing page, as well as a form for your sign-up, makes a considerable difference.
 If you are you going to get people to sign up on your email list from Pinterest, for example, you do not want to send people to a form on your site where there are probably 1000 other places for them to click and get distracted.